ritusinha128/hlf_swarm_final/README.md

 Steps to set up docker swarm network:

 1. Set up 4VMs with the required fabric software .
-Refer link - https://kctheservant.medium.com/setup-a-hyperledger-fabric-host-and-create-a-machine-image-682859fd58ba (Hyperledger Fabric Version 1.4.1)
+Refer link - https://kctheservant.medium.com/setup-a-hyperledger-fabric-host-and-create-a-machine-image-682859fd58ba (Hyperledger Fabric Version 1.4.1) to get the idea of the process.
-2. To set up docker swarm, network, channel and deploy dummy chaincode refer link - https://kctheservant.medium.com/multi-host-setup-with-raft-based-ordering-service-29730788b171

 Steps for hyperledger explorer: